-All School policies and guidelines are available for viewing from the School Office at any time.
-Policies and procedures are reviewed over a 5-year period by the School Council.
+A copy of the School policies and guidelines can be obtained from the school office.
+Policies and guidelines are reviewed over a 5 year period by the School Council.

-The following policy summaries are just a small sample of what is available.
+The following policy summaries are just a small sample of those available.